 Please return your postal vote as soon as you can in the envelopes provided.
 Post it to us in a Royal Mail post box.
 You don't need a stamp.
 Alternatively you can return your postal vote

-- Before election day - by hand to Brighton Town Hall or Hove Town Hall.
+- Before election day - by hand to Hove Town Hall.

-- On election day - by hand to a polling station within the appropriate electoral area, before 10pm or to Brighton Town Hall before 5pm.
+- On election day - by hand to a polling station within the appropriate electoral area, before 10pm or to Hove Town Hall before 5pm.

 Why do I need to give my date of birth and signature to get a postal or proxy vote?

 Postal and proxy voters must give their date of birth and signature when applying for a postal or proxy vote.
 Your signature and date of birth are separated from your ballot paper before being checked.
 Giving this information will not affect the secrecy of your vote.
 This requirement was introduced by the Electoral Administration Act 2006 to improve the security of postal and proxy votes.